Tyreal-Izual/IPCV-Part-2/README.md

 - **Impact of Noise**: Investigates the effect of noise on the relative pose of cameras in the stereo vision setup, please use ```Command Line Arguments``` to visualize the difference.

 ---
-*This README is part of the 3D from Stereo Vision System project, developed as part of the coursework at the University of Bristol.*
+*This README is part of the 3D from Stereo System project, developed as part of the coursework at the University of Bristol.*